 United have been linked with signing the Benfica centre-back for some time now.
 Rumours have however surfaced that the Red Devils might be deterred at the fact that the Swede has signed a new contract which will increase his release clause to a reported £50m.

-The Southampton central defender has been subject to a lot of interest from the league’s big clubs approaching the January transfer window.
-Before the Saints’ last two games, they had one of the best defences in the league, and the Dutch international played a pivotal role in achieving that.
+The Southampton central defender was subject to a lot of interest from the league’s big clubs approaching the January transfer window.
+Many clubs will likely return for him when the window reopens.

 One of the world’s most sought-after talents, United would have to pay big money to bring him to Old Trafford.
 With Zlatan Ibrahimovic coming to the end of his career, Griezmann could be seen as a long-term choice to spearhead United’s attack.
 Atletico’s main man won Player of the Tournament at Euro 2016, after scoring six goals.